 - Get an alert if we find your Social Security number on any of thousands of Dark Web sites.* Activate for free.

 See additional details for Discover it® Secured Credit Card

 Why we like this card: Because the Discover it® Secured Credit Card offers a cashback program, charges a $0 annual fee and provides a specific time frame for when your account might transition to an unsecured card, this is one of the best cards available for people with limited/bad/poor credit.

 For rewards, earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter, 1% unlimited cash back on all other purchases - automatically.
 Plus, if you’re a new cardmember, Unlimited Cashback Match – only from Discover.
 Discover will automatically match all the cash back you’ve earned at the end of your first year!
 There’s no minimum spending or maximum rewards.
 Just a dollar-for-dollar match.

 And as mentioned above, Discover offers a clear timeline for when you might be able to transition to an unsecured card and get your deposit refunded.
 After eight months, the issuer will begin conducting monthly reviews of your account to check if you’re eligible.
 Note that you’re not guaranteed the upgrade, and Discover considers behavior across all your credit accounts (even those issued by other financial institutions).

-What to watch out for: The Discover it® Secured will require a credit check when you apply.
+What to watch out for: The Discover it® Secured Credit Card will require a credit check when you apply.
 Other than that, this is a solid offering with no major drawbacks.
-Just be aware of the 22.99% variable apr APR, which is high but standard for cards aimed at applicants with limited/bad/poor credit.
+Just be aware of the 22.99% Variable APR, which is high but standard for cards aimed at applicants with limited/bad/poor credit.
 If you keep your utilization low and pay the card off each month, you can avoid incurring interest charges.